victorspinei/TunerApp/README.md

 - Fix bug where the app doesn't open at all when the amp is not plugged in the laptop through USB.
 - Fix audio error bug where the app stops working if it's silence.
 Apparently this bug disappears when the laptop is connected to the power suply.
 - Add settings and a way to change the hard coded elements such as the device name, frame rate, reference pitch

+## Aditional Notes
+- This project has been made for self use and coded with the help of AI, however I tried my best to do the stuff that I can do on my own and to understand and learn what the AI coded.